kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ![Graphical Representation](../assets/screenshots/graphical-representation.png)

-🧑‍🏫 Further click on the name Adan Yabaal and in the Indicators select IDP departure.
+🧑‍🏫 Further click on the name Adan Yabaal and in the Indicators select **IDP departure**.
 This will open the details panel where you can see a line graph showing the change over time for the Adan Yabaal district as well as other pertinent information.

 👨‍🏫 Click on Adan Yabaal (the text) in the **Information Panel** under the pie chart, click on **IDP Departures** (the text) and observe and hover your mouse over the line chart.